snehadwivedi23/chat-app/README.md

 |index.js
 |package.lock.json
 |package.json
+# NOTE: node_modules are not imported on git(dir route) as you can create them by using npm install in your terminal.

 (note that index.html and index.js are both in root dir and style and script of client side is included in index.html page using <style> tag and <script> tag)
 #4 create an index.js for server side code and refer index.js code as given in git in this project code section
 #5 now include <script> in index.html for client side code where you receive messages .
 Refer index.html code given in code section